Frontier Adventure Sports & Training: Raid the North Extreme

 Raid the North Extreme (RTNX) is a 6-day expedition-style adventure race.
 It was held once per year from 1999 to 2004, and since then has been held every three years.
 Strong navigation skills and wilderness experience are required as the course covers roughly 500 kilometers of unmarked terrain.
 Each year the race travels to a different region in Canada that provides rugged wilderness challenges for competitors.

 Raid the North Extreme was one of the original founding members of the Adventure Racing World Series and a qualifier race for the AR World Championship.
 Raid the North Extreme was selected as the Adventure Racing World Championships in 2004.
 RTNX was included in the 2011 World Series.

 Raid the North Extreme is designed for experienced adventure racers, or those with significant wilderness experience, as there are significantly long sections of remote wilderness where rescue is difficult.
 Mixed gender teams of four have up to 6 days (non-stop) to cover 450 kilometres by trekking, mountain biking, paddling, and mountaineering.
 Competitors must navigate their own route through checkpoints throughout the racecourse.
 It is the only expedition-style event longer than 48 hrs in Canada.

 Raid the North Extreme competitors come from across Canada and the United States and tend to have a broad multi-sport experience and/or extensive outdoor skills.
 International race competitors have come from Mexico, Argentina, Spain, France, Finland, New Zealand and Singapore.

-Raid the North Extreme has previously been hosted by Elliot Lake, ON in 1999, Revelstoke, BC in 2000, Newfoundland & Labrador in 2001, Whitehorse, Yukon Territory in 2002, Atikokan, ON in 2003, Newfoundland & Labrador in 2004, Prince Rupert and Haida Gwaii, BC in 2007 and BC's West Kootenay in 2011.
+Raid the North Extreme has previously been hosted by Elliot Lake, ON in 1999, Revelstoke, BC in 2000, Newfoundland and Labrador in 2001, Whitehorse, Yukon Territory in 2002, Atikokan, ON in 2003, Newfoundland and Labrador in 2004, Prince Rupert and Haida Gwaii, BC in 2007 and BC's West Kootenay in 2011.

 Each race highlights the unique history, untouched wilderness and culture of the host region, including First Nations hunting and trading routes as well as other historic sites.